Updated: February 17, 2021 by Kristen Chapple

 Food Allergy Symptoms In Cats

-If your pet has year-round skin issues or chronic yeast infections, some medications can reduce them.
+If your pet has year-round skin issues, ringworm, or other chronic fungal infections, some medications can reduce them.
 However, these inconveniences may come back as soon as you stop medicating.

 Such problems may arise because your fur baby has food allergies.
 Let’s take a look at some of the common signs: